cthit/SongBookIT/README.md

 The frontend has as of right now the gamma URL hardcoded to https://gamma.chalmers.it.

+The path in the backend differ between the IDE and docker so the following variable is necessary if a reset has to be done.
+- `INIT_DATA_PATH`:
+  - Production should use: `src/setup/md/`
+  - Default, since the module `src` should be marked as Source in your IDE: `setup/md/`

 Environment variables for the backend to connect to a PostgreSQL database.
 - `SONGBOOK_POSTGRES_HOST`
 - `SONGBOOK_POSTGRES_PORT`